-A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got to a lot more to do’
+A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got a lot more to do’

 “Going into next year we’ve got to find ways to get better,’’ Wilson said.
 “Got to find ways to get past just the first or second round of the playoffs and get to the final push.
 That’s the reality.’’

-Exactly what those things are, though, Wilson said would need some time to figure out.
+Exactly what those ways are, though, Wilson said would need some time to figure out.
 But he said he’s confident the foundation is there for Seattle to win another Super Bowl.

-Like coach Pete Carroll did after the game, Wilson said this season reminded him of where the team was after his rookie year in 2012, when the Seahawks also went 11-5 and lost on the road in the divisional round in the playoffs.
+As coach Pete Carroll did after the game, Wilson said this season reminded him of where the team was after his rookie year in 2012, when the Seahawks also went 11-5 and lost on the road in the divisional round in the playoffs.

 Back then, he noted, the Seahawks responded by doing the things it took to get over the hump and win a Super Bowl the following year.